J9Kay/java-api-assessment/STOCKAPIREADME.md

 ## Authors

-This API was developed by Janine, and she is always looking to recognize contributions from people just like you.
+This API was developed by Janine.

 ## License

-The StockAPI is released under XYZ License.
-This allows others to use and reference our code in their work while acknowledging its original source.
+The StockAPI is released under an MIT License.